Top results

 When is Roald Dahl Day?

-His books are a staple of many primary classrooms.
-In this Roald Dahl bumper resource pack you’ll find lesson plans for English, PSHE, art and much more, all inspired by Dahl’s scrumdiddlyumptious stories.
+Dahl’s books are a staple of many primary classrooms.
+In this free Roald Dahl Ultimate Primary Resource Pack you’ll find lesson plans for English, PSHE, art and much more.
+They’re all inspired by Dahl’s scrumdiddlyumptious stories.

-This lovely pack of six free lesson plans from The Roald Dahl Story Company covers areas from across the primary curriculum, including PSHE, literacy, science, D&T, geography, maths and literacy.
+This lovely pack of six free lesson plans from The Roald Dahl Story Company covers areas from across the primary curriculum.
+This includes PSHE, literacy, science, D&T, geography, maths and literacy.

-Each lesson has two main learning objectives and you also get all the resources you need to deliver the activities, including discussion cards, text extracts and writing templates.
+Each lesson has two main learning objectives.
+You also get all the resources you need to deliver the activities.
+This includes discussion cards, text extracts and writing templates.

 Roald Dahl assembly